spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 C_{ADM} = \dfrac{1}{2} \rho \vec{v} A_{ref} \sum \left( C_{FN,x} \cdot \left[ COP_{x} - COG \right]^2  \right)
 \end{equation}

-NOTE: SHOULD $\vec{v}$ BE SQUARED?
+NOTE: Why isn't $\vec{v}$ SQUARED?
-It might have something to with that the ADM is a function of angular displacement, and DM is a function of angular velocity??
+It might have something to with the fact that the ADM is a function of angular displacement, and DM is a function of angular velocity??

 Where: